 Forming an LLC can often be simple to do and provide flexibility to business owners.
 That flexibility, however, can often lead to several issues if you fail to put in place an operating agreement.
-An operating agreement isn’t required in every state, but if you want everyone within your LLC to know and understand their positions and responsibilities, then you’ll want to have one in place.
-In California, having one is required by the state.
+An operating agreement isn’t required in every state, but it is one of the requirements in California, ensuring that everyone within your LLC knows and understands their positions and responsibilities.
+Having one in place not only aligns with state requirements but also offers asset protection and clarity on the fees associated with your business, the benefits of choosing an LLC structure, tax implications, and the specifics for a single member LLC or an anonymous LLC setup.

 An operating agreement is a verbal agreement or written document for an LLC that outlines the financial and functional aspects of the business.
 It is to an LLC what company bylaws are to a corporation: a contract between LLC members establishing the ground rules for an LLC.
 Included within the operating agreement is basic information about the LLC such as the company’s name, the effective date your company will officially exist, who your California registered agent is, the purpose and expected duration of the LLC, and how the LLC will be taxed by the government.